Spring Words Sections

 Keith Dede, Prof of Chinese

-- Core 120-13 - MWF 1:50-2:50pm
+• Core 120-07 - MWF 1:50-2:50pm

 From the texts, emails, and essays we read and write to the lunch chats, lectures and dorm-room deep-dives we participate in, we spend our days swimming in language.
 What patterns can be discerned in this ocean of communication, and what do those patterns say about our country, our community and ourselves?
-In this class we will turn a scientific eye to language itself, asking such questions as, “What influences our language choices?”, “What judgments do we all make about language use?”, and, “Why do my parents put … in their texts?!”.
-We will discuss such issues as linguistic diversity, linguistic discrimination, language evolution, language endangerment and language revitalization.
-Through essays (such as Rosina Lippi-Green’s “Language Ideology and Language Prejudice”), films (such as, “The Linguists”), novels (“Erasure”), and podcasts (“Vocal Fry”), we will explore the rich diversity of language in North America with the aim of understanding some of the many issues with which it is entangled.
+In this class we will turn a scientific eye to language itself, asking such questions as, “What influences our language choices?”, “What judgments do we make about language use?”, and, “Why do my parents put … in their texts?!”.
+We will discuss such issues as linguistic diversity, linguistic discrimination, language endangerment and language revitalization.
+Through essays (such as Rosina Lippi-Green’s “Language Ideology and Language Prejudice”), films (such as, “The Linguists”), novels (“James”), and podcasts (“Vocal Fry”), we will explore the rich diversity of language in North America with the aim of understanding some of the many issues with which it is entangled.

-Kristin Fujie, Assoc Prof of English
+Isabelle DeMarte, Assoc Prof of French

-- Core 120-06 - MWF 1:50-2:50pm
+• Core 120-05 – MWF 1:50-2:50pm

 People, Paleography, and the Past: Analyzing the Slavery Archive